tuckerevans/pascal_compiler/readme.txt

   - Assignment
   - Procedure calls

-Therefore the current ToDo list for code generation is:
+Therefore the current To Do list for code generation is:
 - Input via read() (emulating scanf c call)
 - If statements
 - While loops (statement)
 - For loops (statement)
 - Array Access

-Other ToDo's
+Other To Do's
 - Provide src/output files via flags.